-National Bike to Work Day rolls by just one day in May, but we thought it would be a good idea to pull together some ideas for how you can keep on riding once the holiday is over.
+National Bike to Work Day is just one day in May, so we thought it would be a good idea to pull together some ideas for how you can keep on riding no matter what the calendar says.
 Nearly all of us learned to ride a bike when we were kids, but it takes an extra bit wisdom and knowledge to successfully commute to your job on your bike every day.
 You need to factor in the weather, the roads, the cars and trucks on those roads, and your fellow riders.
 You need the right gear and you need to pedal the right path.
-Take some time right now and read these six suggestions for how to keep riding your bike after Bike to Work Day is over.
+Take some time right now and read these six suggestions for how to keep riding your bike long after Bike to Work Day is over.

 Get the gear

 No, I don’t mean stylish racing gear or expensive wheels — I’m talking safety gear.
 It’s a lonely world out there on the road for the average biker, who is at a disadvantage, physics-wise, with nearly every other moving object on the road.
 In addition to obvious gear like helmets and bike lights, you should also consider the Airzound Horn, an extremely loud bike horn that uses a bottle of compressed air to crank out bounds-busting decibels.
-When you unleash the Airzound on an encroaching automobile, the driver will hear it, along with every other vehicle within a few hundred feet.
+When you unleash the Airzound on an encroaching automobile, the driver will hear it, as will every other vehicle within a few hundred feet.

 Make sure you have bright lights festooned on your bike, facing both forwards and back, and think about buying clip-on lights for your backpack or jacket.
 Reflective ankle straps keep your pants from getting caught in your gears and provide another point of light to catch a motorist's eye.
 Get a full-on reflective vest and wear gloves.
 If you pitch over your handle bars, you're coming down on your hands, and you don’t want to crash down on bare skin.